 - Increase the heat to medium high and add the ground pork.
 If using Italian sausage, cut the casings open and spread out the sausage throughout the pan, chopping it with your spatula to break it up.
 Cook until the pork is browned, about 5 minutes

 - Add the crushed tomatoes (or smoked tomatoes), balsamic vinegar, salt and sugar and bring to a boil.
-Reduce the heat to low, cover and simmer, stirring occasionally for anywhere from 15 minutes to 30 minutes (depending on how hungry you are)
+Reduce the heat to low, cover and simmer, stirring occasionally for anywhere from 15 minutes to 30 minutes until it is reduced to your desired thickness.

 - Scrape out the flesh of the spaghetti squash with a fork or spoon onto a plate (use a potholder to hold the squash if it is still hot).
 Spoon the ragu sauce over the squash or serve the squash on the side with plenty of butter and salt and pepper.